gbaranski/quizizz-cheat/README.md

 ## Sending answers as someone else

 An alternative method is more invasive.
-Instead of fetching Quizizz API, it sends a random answer to a current question as a different user; as a response, Quizizz returns a valid answer, which is then displayed to the user.
+Instead of fetching Quizizz API, it sends a random answer to a current question as a different user (consuming his answer); as a response, Quizizz returns a valid answer, which is then displayed to the user.

 1. Join quiz, wait for first question, and open console
 2. Paste this code to the console